BackTable / MSK / Tool

 Why is the Z-Score Important?

-A bone density Z-score is vital for diagnosing bone health conditions in people who are not typically at high risk for osteoporosis based on age alone.
-It helps to identify if there is a deviation from the normal bone density expected for a person's age and sex.
-This can be crucial for early intervention and treatment, preventing further bone loss and potential fractures.
+A bone density Z-score is vital for evaluating bone health in people who are not typically at high risk for osteoporosis based on age alone.
+It helps identify whether there is a deviation from the normal Z-score for bone density expected for a person’s age and sex.
+This can be important for early intervention and treatment, helping prevent further bone loss and potential fractures.

 Normal Z-Score for Bone Density